JohnTelford/mkdocs/docs/dev_stack.md

 A "MkDocs Static Site Generator" tools are used to create the "Production Website" by the "CDN - Deploy Website to Web"

-### GitHub
-Central Repository.

->The core technologies of Iterative Development are Git, GitHub, and the Central Website Repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying Private Preview Internet websites, production websites, and individual team members Private Preview websites.
->

->GitHub is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
-GitHub manages an online web hosted central project repository containing all project files.
-It is a unified source of truth.
-It helps teams collaborate and maintain the entire history of project file changes.

->The Central Repository is managed my a team member

->It helps answer the questions for the lifetime of the project **who changed what, where, when, and why?** for the lifetime of the project

----

-> Team members use the Website Development Stack to develop, deploy, and maintain websites to the Internet.

->There would be confusion and possible defects created if Team members were to directly make changes to the central project repository.

->A solution to this problem is to have one central repository controlled by a team member gatekeeper.
-Each team member [forks](git-github#fork) a copy of central project repository to their GetHub account and makes a [clone](glossary#clone) of it on their workstation.

->Each developer makes changes to their repository [clone](glossary#clone).
-They cannot directly make changes to the central repository.

-- Team members commit changes to their local repository clone

-- They may deploy their local repository to a Private [Preview](preview.md) Internet website for Stakeholders to see and give feedback.

-- The process is managed using [GitHub for Teams](https://github.com/team).
-When Stakeholders determine developers changes, defect fixes, or new features are ready, a GitHub [Pull Request](git-github#pull-request) is made by developers to the central project repository.

-	- Project team members and the gatekeeper are notified by GitHub of the [Pull Request](git-github#pull-request) request.
-They may examine, comment on, suggest possible changes, and test the code.

-	- When the team agrees on committed developers changes, they are committed to the central project repository by the gatekeeper.
-This process is repeated for all developer committed changes.

-	- Iterations of the central project repository may be deployed by the gatekeeper to a Private [Preview](preview.md)  for Stakeholders viewing.

-- The next step is each developer [Pulls](git-github#pull) the central repository changes and commits them to their local repository copy of the central project.
-This process keeps team members up to date on changes.

-- The central project repository may be deployed to the public Internet by the gatekeeper after Stakeholders agree there have been sufficient development and testing iterations.